January 17, 2018

 Anderson’s talk, “Then and Now: Chemical Engineering and U.S. Investment in Research,” will be at 2 p.m.
 Tuesday, April 24, 2018, in Room 116 of Roger Adams Laboratory.

-Since receiving his BS in Chemical Engineering at the University of Delaware and his PhD in Chemical Engineering at the University of Illinois, Dr. Anderson has served on the faculties of Cornell University, Carnegie Mellon University, Case Western Reserve University and Illinois Institute of Technology.
+Since receiving his BS in Chemical Engineering at the University of Delaware and his PhD in Chemical Engineering at the University of Illinois in 1971, Dr. Anderson has served on the faculties of Cornell University, Carnegie Mellon University, Case Western Reserve University and Illinois Institute of Technology.
 He served as the president of IIT from 2007 to 2015 and is currently Distinguished Professor of Chemical Engineering there.

 Anderson was elected a member of the National Academy of Engineering in 1992 for his contributions to the understanding of colloidal hydrodynamics and membrane transport phenomena.
 He currently serves on the NAE’s council.
 In 2014, he was appointed by President Obama to the National Science Board.
 He is a Fellow of the American Academy of Arts and Sciences and the American Association for the Advancement of Science, and has been awarded the Acrivos Professional Progress Award of AIChE (1989) and the National Engineering Award by the American Association of Engineering Societies (2012).